 Traffic on the Authority's Expressway System is primarily commuter-based, with area employment levels directly impacting the number of daily commuter trips.
 While the unemployment rate indicates the general direction of the economy, area employment is a more appropriate economic indicator to correlate to the Authority's traffic.
-Due to the COVID-19 pandemic, economic conditions deteriorated rapidly and traffic volume decreased significantly for the RMTA Expressway system.
-This impact has been factored in the FY 2022 budget with available information at the time of budget development.
+Due to the COVID-19 pandemic, economic conditions deteriorated rapidly in 2020 and 2021 and traffic volume decreased significantly for the RMTA Expressway system.
+This impact and the gradual return of traffic volume has been factored in the FY 2023 budget with available information at the time of budget development.